Center for Peacebuilding: Projects and activities

-CIM organizes regular Interreligious dialogue meetings in Sanski Most between the leaders of the Christian Orthodox, Catholic, Protestant and the Muslim communities which is open to the public.
+CIM organizes regular interreligious dialogue meetings in Sanski Most between the leaders of Christian Orthodox, Catholic, Protestant and Muslim communities which are open to the public.
 In 2011 CIM organized an International Peace Week event, whose theme focused on interreligious dialogue.

 CIM's foreign language program is a popular incentive for the empowerment of youth.
 Starting with 2011, the center offers classes of English, French, German, Spanish, Turkish, Arabic, and Romanian.

-The center also provides Craniosacral therapy for adults and youth who have been affected by war traumas.
+The center also provides craniosacral therapy for adults and youth who have been affected by war trauma.

-International Cooperation
+International cooperation

 CIM hosts international delegations coming to Bosnia-Herzegovina to learn about the conflict and participate in peacebuilding.
 These delegations come from the United States, and Europe.

-In Nepal CIM helped a group of young people led by peacebuilder Phanindra Raj Kharel to establish the Center for Peacebuilding Nepal.
-CIM is currently in the process of establishing Centers in Australia and the USA.
+In Nepal, CIM helped a group of young people led by peacebuilder Phanindra Raj Kharel to establish the Center for Peacebuilding Nepal.
+CIM is currently in the process of establishing centers in Australia and the US.

-Annually CIM receive two groups from the School for International Training, Vermont, United States who take part in a study visit in the local area.
+Annually, CIM receives two groups from the School for International Training, Vermont, United States who take part in a study visit in the local area.
 CIM is part of their study abroad program.
 Through the program CIM hosts students and gives them opportunities for research.

 Every year, CIM hosts a Global Youth Connect delegation.
-The International participants will interact with local youth and will participate in workshops on conflict transformation.
+The international participants interact with local youth and participate in workshops on conflict transformation.

 In the spring of 2011, the organization hosted a group of students from Yale University and organized a short program about local non-governmental organizations in Sanski Most.

 In 2011 the director of CIM, Vahidin Omanović, was the recipient of the 5th International Bremen Peace Award.
 He received the prize of Unknown Peace Worker.